BDC Hamburger Icon

 What to include in a hold harmless agreement

-There are many templates online that can help you draft a hold harmless agreement.
+There are many online templates that can help you draft a hold harmless agreement.
 Keep in mind that drafting it incorrectly could leave you with liability, so you should confirm with an attorney that the hold harmless agreement does what you intend it to do.

-A hold harmless agreement includes the following.
+A hold harmless agreement includes the following elements:

 • The protected party: This is the person or company that wants liability shifted away from them.
 Be sure to include their legal name and contact information.